 Who or what is your muse?

 Chris: Honestly I’m not sure right now.
 Lately, I get a lot of my inspiration from a few 3D concept artists, as they help keep me moving along.

 Tell us about The Dresden Files series and the inspiration/story behind it and the mediums or techniques used to create it.

 Chris: The first cover that came around in 2004, was pretty career-defining for me.
 It was probably the first cover where I truly developed my “style” as an artist.
-I wasn’t really aware of it but people started recognising my work.
+I wasn’t really aware of it but people started recognizing my work.
 The book is about a wizard living in Chicago, trying to keep his head above water and make a living, as well as saving the world from demons and supernatural entities and such.
-My technique is pretty much the same as I mentioned earlier – sketches, photoshoot and then start with the cover, which usually takes about a week more or less.
+My technique is pretty much the same as I mentioned earlier – sketches, photoshoot, and then start with the cover, which usually takes about a week more or less.

 Could you please name a few clients you have worked with in the past?

-Chris: Random House, Penguin, Scholastic, Microsoft, Simon and Schuster and HarperCollins and a few more.
+Chris: Random House, Penguin, Scholastic, Microsoft, Simon and Schuster, and HarperCollins, and a few more.

 Which medium or technique do you prefer using the most while creating a drawing?

 Chris: I prefer painting in Photoshop while creating an illustration.

 Could you please tell us about character traits a successful illustrator should possess?